segunsub/intro-to-paired-programming-lab/README.md

 sayHello('Ann'); // Hello, Ann;
 sayHello('Reuben'); // Hello, Reuben;
 ```
-Once you finish this problem, the driver should commit and push your code up to Github.
-Verify that your changes are in the remote repo, then have your group members pull those changes down.
-Switch roles.

 2. Write a function called `letterCount` that takes in one parameter, a person's name, and logs a greeting including the number of letters to the console.
 If the name is longer than four letters, it should say `"That's a pretty long name!"`, otherwise, it should say `"That name's not that long!"`